flycheck/flycheck/README.md

 - [Magnar Sveen][magnars] developed the awesome [dash.el][] and [s.el][]
   libraries, that drive considerable parts of Flycheck's internals.
 - [Marian Schubert][maio] added the Perl syntax checker.
+- [Mark Hellewell][markhellewell] added the Puppet syntax and style checkers.
 - [Martin Grenfell][scrooloose] created the awesome Vim library [syntastic][] which inspired this project and many of its checkers.
 - [Peter Vasil][ptrv] contributed syntax checkers for XML, Lua and Go (using `go